David Cholmondeley, 7th Marquess of Cholmondeley: Lands and estates

 The family seats are Houghton Hall in Norfolk, and Cholmondeley Castle, which is surrounded by a 7500 acre estate near Malpas, Cheshire.

 According to the Sunday Times Rich List in 2008, Cholmondeley has an estimated net worth of approximately £60m, attributed primarily to his inherited landholdings.
-Houghton Hall, ancestral home of the Marquesses of Cholmondeley since the establishment of the title in 1815, opens some of its rooms to the public.
+Houghton Hall, ancestral home of the Marquesses of Cholmondeley since the establishment of the title in 1815, opens some of its rooms to the public, as well as the walled garden and extensive sculpture park.

+The gardens of Cholmondeley Castle are also open to the public.

+Cholmondeley was the co-author of the 2014 monograph on Houghton Hall published by Rizzoli.

+In 2000 Cholmondeley commissioned Garlinda Birkbeck to photograph all the residents of his estates and the buildings within them in a survey that was bound in three volumes.

 Position at court

 In 1974, at the age of fourteen, Cholmondeley, then known as the Earl of Rocksavage, was appointed as a Page of Honour to Queen Elizabeth II.
 He relinquished this role upon reaching the age limit in 1976.

 One moiety of the ancient office of Lord Great Chamberlain is a Cholmondeley inheritance.
 This hereditary honour came into the Cholmondeley family through the marriage of the first Marquess of Cholmondeley to Lady Georgiana Charlotte Bertie, daughter of General Peregrine Bertie, 3rd Duke of Ancaster and Kesteven.
 The second, fourth, fifth, sixth and seventh holders of the marquessate have all held this office.

-Cholmondeley exercised the office of Lord Great Chamberlain from 1990 to 2022, during the reign of Elizabeth II; in the event Charles III ceases to be king before Cholmondeley's death, he would exercise the office again.
+Cholmondeley exercised the office of Lord Great Chamberlain from 1990 to 2022, during the reign of Elizabeth II; in the event Charles III ceased to be king before Cholmondeley's death, he would either exercise the office again or nominate a deputy to act on his behalf.
+In March 2023, he was appointed a permanent lord-in-waiting.

 Marriage and children

-Lord Cholmondeley married (Sarah) Rose Hanbury, a fashion model, on 24 June 2009, their engagement having been announced two days prior.
+Lord Cholmondeley married Sarah Rose Hanbury, a fashion model, on 24 June 2009, their engagement having been announced two days prior.
 She is a daughter of Timothy Hanbury, a website designer, and Emma Hanbury (née Longman), a fashion designer.
 The landed gentry Hanbury family lived at Holfield Grange, Coggeshall, Essex.

 Her maternal grandmother is Lady Elizabeth Lambart, daughter of Field Marshal Rudolph Lambart, 10th Earl of Cavan; Lady Elizabeth was one of the bridesmaids at the 1947 wedding of Princess Elizabeth; her paternal grandmother, Sara, was the daughter of racing driver Sir Tim Birkin, 3rd Baronet.

-Three-and-a-half months after their wedding, on 12 October 2009, the Marchioness gave birth to twin sons, Alexander Hugh George and Oliver Timothy George.
+On 12 October 2009, the Marchioness gave birth to twin sons, Alexander Hugh George and Oliver Timothy George.
 The elder son, Alexander, as heir apparent to the Marquessate, bears the courtesy title of Earl of Rocksavage; his brother is known as Lord Oliver Cholmondeley.

 In March 2016, the Marquess and Marchioness had their third child, a daughter, Lady Iris Marina Aline Cholmondeley.

-A friendship between the Marquess and Marchioness and Prince William and his wife, the Princess of Wales, has been reported; the Marchioness is a patron of the charity East Anglia's Children's Hospices (EACH), along with the Princess.